ossrs/srs/README.md

 ## About

-SRS(Simple RTMP Server) over state-threads created in 2013.10.
+SRS(Simple RTMP Server) is created in 2013.10.

-SRS delivers rtmp/hls/http/hds live on x86/x64/arm/mips linux/osx,
-supports origin/edge/vhost and transcode/ingest and dvr/forward
-and http-api/http-callback/reload, introduces tracable session-oriented log, exports client srs-librtmp, with stream caster to push MPEGTS-over-UDP/RTSP to SRS, provides EN/CN wiki and the most simple architecture.
+SRS supports many protocols includes RTMP, HLS, HTTP-FLV and HDS.
+SRS can run on both LINUX and OSX, and X86, X64, ARM and MIPS cpu.
+Vhost is used as service unit for live cluster, which delivery stream by origin and edge.
+The stream on origin can be transcoded, DVR to VOD file, ingest from external sources, or forwarded to other servers.
+HTTP API and callback is powerful mechenism for integraty.
+The wikis are writen by both English and Chinese.

 ### Why SRS?